lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Tying core to log: defining the channel and lobe architecture

 Lithofacies were first described from core photographs; lithology, grain size, sorting, and sedimentary structure.
 Then calibrated against the gamma-ray and resistivity log responses.
-This calibration allowed the same channel and lobe motifs to be recognized in the uncored intervals.
+This calibration allowed the same channel and lobe motifs to be recognized in the uncored well intervals.

 ![Core-to-log calibration for a channel interval](figures/fig02_channel_core_log_calibration.png)